-While that kind of income seems nice, the American Physical Therapy Association reports that the average student loan debt for a recent physical therapist graduate is more than $83,000.
+While that kind of income seems nice, the American Physical Therapy Association (APTA) reports that the average student loan debt for a recent physical therapist graduate is $142,489.
 In this guide, we’ll cover student loan forgiveness physical therapy programs as well as repayment assistance that can help you lessen the burden of student loan debt.

 Federal student loan forgiveness and assistance programs

 Public Service Loan Forgiveness